Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 These files are created by Nextflow to manage the execution of your pipeline.
 While these file are not required now, you may need to interrogate them to troubleshoot issues later.

+As these are dot files you may need to use `ls -la` to view them.

 !!!question "Exercise"

     Browse the `work` directory and view the `.command.sh` file.